JoeC-376/Flipbook_Generator-JS/README.md

 # Flipbook-Creator
-Using Different JavaScript libraries like pdf.min.js and turn.min.js, I have tried to create a custom flipbook maker that takes image or pdf as an input from the users and helps them create a Dynamic Flipbook.
+Using Different JavaScript libraries like pdf.min.js and turn.min.js, I have tried to create a Custom Flipbook.

+Image Flipper:
+Once the user provides with the images to be used into the Flipper, Using turn.js a Image Flipper is generated.

+PDF Flipper:
+I am able to render the user's provided pdf, but I am facing issues integrating it to the turn.js library.

+I have used CDN Scripts, hence it is advisable to download library folders from their offical websites !!